ilovepdf/iloveimg-wp-watermark/README.txt

 - **Good for eCommerce** - Works great for eCommerce websites using WooCommerce, NextGen Gallery and other plugins for e-commerce.
 - **Security first** - Your data is not stored nor collected on our services.
 We are GDPR compliant.
 - **Frequent updates** - Get a stable and frequently updated image compression plugin.
-- **Freemium service** - Freely process up to 500 images per month.
+- **Freemium service** - Freely up to 2500 credits per month.
 Need more?
-Subscribe our Premium plan o buy a prepaid package to use at your convenience.
+Subscribe our Premium plan (https://iloveapi.com/pricing) or buy a prepaid package (https://iloveapi.com/pricing) to use at your convenience.

 With online images being shared and re-shared all over the Internet, it's easy to lose track of the original author. iLoveIMG Watermark plugin helps you protect the rights of your online photos.